5 reasons for bad breath in dogs (and how to treat it)

 When the kidneys aren’t working properly, either due to an underlying disease or kidney failure, toxins start to build up in the blood and these can cause your dog’s breath to smell like urine.

-If you notice your dog’s bad breath has an ammonia-like quality to it, get your pup checked out by a vet as soon as possible as kidney disease and failure are both serious issues that require immediate treatment.
+If you notice your dog’s bad breath has an ammonia-like quality to it, don’t delay.
+Get your pup checked out by a vet as soon as possible as kidney disease and failure are both serious issues that require immediate treatment.

 5. Liver disease

 Alongside the kidneys, the liver acts as a filtration system that removes toxins from the body.
+“Advanced liver disease may also cause bad breath in some animals, due to a build-up of toxins in the body and dehydration,” says Dr MacMillan.
 If your dog’s breath is truly awful and it’s accompanied by other symptoms such as yellowing of the skin and eyes (jaundice), weight loss, poor appetite and vomiting, liver disease could be to blame.

 (Image credit: Getty Images)